chinamike65/hugo-tuolesi/content/book1/book1en.md

 Master Tsongkhapa is the reincarnation of Manjushri Bodhisattva.
 There are incarnations of Manjushri Bodhisattva, some are incarnations of pores, some are incarnations of hair, some are incarnations of tears, some incarnations of body parts, or part of the great wisdom incarnation.

 For example, Green Tara and White Tara.
-When Avalokitesvara Bodhisattva purifies sentient beings, he finds that sentient beings in the three evil paths are in great pain.
+When Avalokitesvara Bodhisattva purifies sentient beings, he finds that sentient beings in the three evil realms are in great pain.

-Seeing the suffering of beings in the three evil paths, Guanyin Bodhisattva expressed great compassion, and two tears flowed from both eyes.
+Seeing the suffering of beings in the three evil realms, Guanyin Bodhisattva expressed great compassion, and two tears flowed from both eyes.
 The tear from the left eye became Green Tara, and the tear from the right eye became White Tara.

 Green Tara and White Tara are the tearful incarnations of Guanyin Bodhisattva, but Master Tsongkhapa is not such an incarnation.